Jeff Chandler: Early film roles

 Chandler had appeared on air in Rogue's Gallery with Dick Powell, who was impressed by the actor, and put pressure on Columbia to give Chandler his first film role, a small part as a gangster in Johnny O'Clock (1947).
 He tested for Columbia's The Loves of Carmen but did not get the part.
 He went on to play small roles as gangsters in Roses are Red and The Invisible Wall, and a policeman in Mr Belvedere Goes to College.
 Chandler received more attention playing Eve Arden's love interest on radio in Our Miss Brooks, which debuted in July 1948 and became a massive hit.

-Sword in the Desert

-Chandler's performance in Our Miss Brooks brought him to the attention of executives at Universal, who were looking for someone to play an Israeli leader in Sword in the Desert (1949).
+His performance in Our Miss Brooks brought him to the attention of executives at Universal, who were looking for someone to play an Israeli leader in Sword in the Desert (1949).
 He was cast in February 1949.
 Chandler impressed studio executives so much with his work that shortly into filming, Universal signed him to a seven-year contract.
 His first film under the arrangement was a supporting role in Abandoned (1949).